TristinOrg/Bing.Translator/README.md

-# webtranslator
+# c# version of bing translator
-souce language and target language can be changed in requestUrl function
+souce language and target language can be replaced in requestUrl function